 In their preheat letter, IU Health Plans let’s prospects know about their affiliation with Indiana University Health and the benefits that come with this affiliation.
 This may help them differentiate from competitors.

 Of course, direct mail isn’t the only Medicare AEP marketing campaign tactic that can carry preheat messaging!
 Preheat can also include digital ads, organic and paid social media, video marketing and DRTV as a great way to warm the market ahead of open enrollment.
 Media Logic offers a full complement of marketing services to help elevate your Medicare AEP marketing strategy.
-If you’re interested in learning more, contact Jim McDonald, director of Business Development at 518-456-3015.
+If you’re interested in learning more, contact Jim McDonald, head of Strategic Growth at 518-940-4882.

 *Direct mail communications (screenshots) sourced from Mintel – a leading market intelligence agency.